Music Mastering Services

-In the extremely unlikely event that you feel your masters doesn't sound amazing after being returned from my mastering studio, I will make free mastering revisions until you're happy with my work.
-If you ever aren't satisfied for any reason with my work, please, please let me know, and I'll bend over backwards to make it right.
+In the extremely unlikely event that you feel your masters doesn't sound amazing, I will make free mastering revisions until you're happy with my work.
+The only catch is that revisions must be requested within 30 days of masters being delivered.
+If you're ever unsatisfied with my work, please let me know, and I'll bend over backwards to make it right.
 (About 95% of my mastering projects get approved on the first master though!)
 My goal is to keep your business for life, and I pride myself on having the best customer service in the mastering studio industry.
-I want to make sure your online mastering experience is pleasant as possible.

 To create a .zip file in Windows:

 - Ctrl-click on each file to select all of them.